jimpil/asynctopia/README.md

 A Clojure library designed to assist with asynchronous processing (in the context of `core.async`).

 ## Why
-`core.async` is a powerful tool - not very different to a sharp knife.
-One can do wonderful or terrible things with a sharp knife.
+`core.async` is a sharp tool.
+One can do wonderful or terrible things with a sharp tool.
 The primary goal here is to provide solid high-level constructs in order to help people avoid common traps and pitfalls.
 As a secondary goal I'm trying to provide some trivial utilities that have been requested through the official `core.async` JIRA.
 Finally, I realised that channel buffers do NOT need to be type-hinted as `LinkedList` - a mere `Deque` suffices.